Medicare Prescription Drug Coverage

 - Medicare prescription drug coverage is available only through private health insurers that are approved by Medicare.

-- You can purchase a stand-alone plan, or your drug coverage can be bundled with your Medicare Advantage plan (Part C), but you must have Medicare Part A and Medicare Part B to join a Medicare Advantage plan.
+- You can purchase a stand-alone plan, or your prescription drug coverage can be bundled with your Medicare Advantage plan (Part C), but you must have Medicare Part A and Medicare Part B to join a Medicare Advantage plan.

 - Prices and coverage may vary from plan to plan, so it will most likely be worth your while to shop around.

-- If you don’t sign up for prescription drug coverage (or have some other form of creditable drug coverage) as soon as you’re eligible, you may be charged a late enrollment penalty.
+- If you don’t sign up for prescription drug coverage (or have some other form of creditable prescription drug coverage) as soon as you’re eligible, you may be charged a late enrollment penalty.

 When to Enroll